george-hawkins/pololu-romi-jetbot/jetson-nano-notes.md

     $ sudo apt full-upgrade
     $ sudo apt autoremove

+On doing this it complained about a number of things.
+The first is easy to resolve - the errors seen are:

-/etc/ld.so.conf.d/aarch64-linux-gnu_GL.conf: No such file or directory /etc/ld.so.conf.d/aarch64-linux-gnu_EGL.conf: No such file or directory
+    /etc/ld.so.conf.d/aarch64-linux-gnu_GL.conf: No such file or directory
+    /etc/ld.so.conf.d/aarch64-linux-gnu_EGL.conf: No such file or directory

+If you go into `/etc/ld.so.conf.d` you'll see the files do exist:

     $ cd /etc/ld.so.conf.d
     $ cat aarch64-linux-gnu_GL.conf
     $ cat aarch64-linux-gnu_EGL.conf

+The issue seems to be that they're soft links:

     $ ls -l aarch64-linux-gnu_GL.conf
     /etc/alternatives/aarch64-linux-gnu_gl_conf

+And for whatever reason it seems `update-initramfs` so just replace the soft links with the real files with the same contents:

     $ FILE=$(readlink -f aarch64-linux-gnu_GL.conf)
     $ sudo rm aarch64-linux-gnu_GL.conf